Davphla/gno-academy/workshop.md

 ### 📚 Documentation:
 - [Running & testing Gno code](https://docs.gno.land/resources/gno-testing)

-## Step 5 - Go Further: Explore More Packages & Fun with Games
+## Step 5 - Go Further: Explore More Packages

 Now that you have a basic Home Realm, let's enhance it with powerful packages and add interactive elements!